sampsyo/dq/README.md

   basic authentication.
 If a URL in the queue contains a given key, the username and password (separated by whitespace) given in the value are used for authentication.
+* `curlargs`: Additional command-line arguments to be passed to curl.
+* `retries`: The number of times to try downloading a given URL before giving up.
+* `failed`: The file where failed downloads are recorded.
+After a URL exceeds its retry count, it is removed from the queue and placed here.

+These configuration keys are less likely to be useful but are available just in case:

 * `verbose`: A boolean indicating whether debug output should be shown.
-* `curlargs`: Additional command-line arguments to be passed to curl.
 * `poll`: The number of seconds between polls of the queue file when it is empty.
+* `state`: The JSON file to store state in (e.g., the number of failed download attempts per URL).

 Here's an example configuration file: